February 1st 1916

 Now we have a postmaster it is hoped that a more frequent mail service will be obtained.
 It is annoying to have to wait until Wednesday to read Saturday’s Guardian.
 However I believe the Stations have only to apply for a more frequent service to get it.

 Mr. Norman Fry and family have left us, en route for Victoria.
 Messrs.
-Petroff Bros. two returned soldiers, have taken the farm “Kaburnie” and are a pleasant acquisition to the neighborhood.
+Petroff Bros, two returned soldiers, have taken on the farm “Kaburnie” and are a pleasant acquisition to the neighborhood.

 The Government are urging all settlers to clear more land, but what is the use when they will not advance money for fencing.